ISF Regulated Pest List

 Not a host, no references found indicating that the crop is a natural host for the pest.

-Not applicable, an assessment could not be conducted since not all species within a genus/family share identical transmission characteristics.
+Not applicable, an assessment could not be conducted at genus/family level since not all species within a genus/family share identical transmission characteristics, for species complex since not all the sub-species may have the same host range or for pest names that are obsolete.

 CROP-SPECIFIC REGULATED PEST LISTS